ubc/response-map/README.md

 2. Also under Advanced Settings, the LTI Passports array must contain the LTI key and secret pair that is used by the tool (set in Step 2).
 You must add it to the array in the following format: ```"passport_id:key:secret"```.
 The id is later used when configuring the LTI component to obtain the key and secret.
 3. Next, create the LTI component within a course unit (under Add New Component > Advanced > LTI) and click on "Edit".
 Make sure to enter in the the LTI ID that you have previously set in LTI Passport.
 Specify the url to the tool (make sure you have a closing slash) and turn off opening in a new page for a seamless look.
 If you would like to give a student a partipation mark for responding to the response-map, then set the "Scored" attribute to true.

+Notes
-Note: If your edX instance is using http instead of https.
+- If your edX instance is using http instead of https.
 Add `HTTPS: "off"` to `lms.envs.json` and restart the server to get the grading functionality to work.
 The reason is even though edX may be on http the outcome url passed to Response Map uses https.
+- Currently, there is a limitation of only having one map per unit.

 ## Integrating with other Platforms
 Please refer to the your Platform's LTI integration instructions.